-Those of you who are familiar with Joseph Lai's body of work, this is Thunder Kids IN SPACE
+Those of you who are familiar with Joseph Lai's body of work, this is Thunder Prince IN SPACE

 .
 A very, very bad Humongous Mecha

 pseudo-anime released in 1991 about three children (or three teams with three children each depending on how you interpret it) that can pilot giant robots trying to defeat the Big Bad

 and his army: the Dark Empire.
 There are also some Space Opera